rubenpazch/calculator-react/README.md

-# Calculator with React
+# Calculator with React  :paperclip:

 This is a solo project as part of the Microverse curriculum, it is a simple react application where I built a real-world project for a fictional company that is about building a calculator and has different milestones and some technical requirements to follow.

 ```
 Math-magicians is a fictional company based in France.
-They have requested your help to build a simple product that would assist them with their calculations.
-An important thing to notice is that they have asked for a product that is not just fully-functional, but also beautiful and user-friendly.
+They have requested your help to
+build a simple product that would assist them with their calculations.
+An important thing to
+notice is that they have asked for a product that is not just fully-functional,
+but also beautiful and user-friendly.
 ```

-## Preview of the requirement
+## Preview of the requirement framed_picture:

 ![Screenshot](calculator.png)